Friday, July 29, 2016

 Sofa and throw cushions - Francisco Avalos

-Then of course because we live in a hot, humid and salty climate we occasionally require the use of a mini-split air conditioner to help us sleep.
-Santiago Aguilar Junior and Santiago Aguilar Senior, became our next BFF.
+Then, because we live in a hot, humid and salty climate, we occasionally need a mini-split air conditioner to help us sleep.
+Santiago Aguilar Junior and Santiago Aguilar Senior became our next BFF.
 (Best Friends Forever).
 Air conditioners have the nasty habit of expiring on the hottest night of the year, so having a reliable repair person on your phone contact list is extremely important.
 It’s right up there with a sufficient stock of wine to last the week.

-The Santiagos Sr. and Jr., will also repair washers, dryers, and other assorted appliances.
+The Santiagos Sr. and Jr. will also repair washers, dryers, and other assorted appliances.
 Santiago’s place is also unmarked and located further south on Avenida Martinez Ross.
-Recently two dentists have rented the back portion of the property and their business is well signed: Dra Martha Navarro, and Dra M.T.Gomez.
-If you can find that sign you have located Santiago’s.
+Recently, two dentists have rented the back portion of the property and their business is well signed: Dra Martha Navarro and Dra M.T.Gomez.
+If you can find that sign, you have located Santiago’s.
 But they are most likely out on a call.
 Here is Santiago Senior’s cell number: 998-895-3028.
-We usually text in Goggle Spanglish as our verbal Spanish is still a bit awkward.
+We usually text in Google Spanglish as our verbal Spanish is still a bit awkward.
 Okay, really awkward.

-Also on the same street, on the same side is Orlando who does golf cart repairs for us.
+Also on the same street, on the same side, is Orlando.
+He keeps our golf cart running.

 A little further on the same street, on the same side – do you see a pattern emerging here? – is our favourite window and glass guy, Pepe, otherwise known as Jose Alfonso Martinez Angeles.
 He is the owner of Alucripepe Aluminios y Cristales.